-1.2.5 Geochemistry of Water, Crustal Fluids and Water-Rock Interaction
+1.1.8 Geochemistry of Water, Crustal Fluids and Water-Rock Interaction

 The chemical interaction of water and rock is one of the most universal, multifaceted and fascinating processes in geology.
 The composition of surface and ground water is largely controlled by the reaction of water with rocks and minerals.
-At elevated temperatures, the intensity and rates of these interactions are even greater and they lead to diverse economically important products - hydrothermal ore deposits, geothermal fields.
+At elevated temperatures, the intensity and rates of these interactions are even greater and they lead to diverse economically important products - hydrothermal ore deposits and geothermal energy reservoirs.
 These systems are now exploited for sequestration and deposition of greenhouse gases.
-Volatiles are also ubiquitous constituents of magmatic systems and significantly affect the physical and chemical properties of magmas and consequently have substantial impact on the volcanic eruption styles and associated risks as well as effect on the Earth's atmosphere and climate through gaseous species that are released during volcanic activity to the atmosphere.
-Understanding water-rock interaction is in addition of great importance to applied geology and geochemistry, particularly in areas such as geothermal energy, nuclear waste repositories, and applied hydrogeology.
+In magmatic systems, volatiles are also ubiquitous constituents and significantly affect the physical and chemical properties of magmas and have substantial impact on volcanic eruption styles, associated risks as well as effect on the Earth's atmosphere and climate.
+Understanding water-rock interaction is thus of great importance to applied geology and geochemistry, particularly in areas such as geothermal energy, applied hydrogeology and nuclear waste disposal.